-De Ligt Shrugs Off Barcelona Transfer Talk
+De Ligt shrugs off Barcelona transfer talk

 De Ligt said in the same interview he had opted against taking a COVID-19 vaccine as he wants to be "in charge" of his body.

-He then took to social media on Saturday to state that he will be taking the jab.
+He then took to social media on Sunday (AEST) to state that he will be taking the jab.

 He tweeted: "In my recent interview, I was not clear with my response.
 In order to clear any doubts: I am absolutely in favour of the COVID-19 vaccination and will take it as soon as possible."